supertedai/energyflow-cosmology/docs/papers/efc/EFC-Why-is-Light-Speed-a-Cosmic-Limit/README.md

-# EFC — Why is Light Speed a Cosmic Limit?
+# EFC – Why Is Light Speed a Cosmic Limit?

-This directory contains the paper explaining why the speed of light appears as a universal limit within the Energy-Flow Cosmology framework.
+This directory contains the paper exploring the relationship between entropy, flow fields and the observed speed-of-light limit.
-The paper outlines how entropy gradients, grid resistance, and the thermodynamic structure of spacetime collectively impose an upper bound on propagation speed and dynamic transitions.

-**Included files**
+**Files:**
 - PDF (authoritative)
-- Markdown (readable)
+- Markdown version (if present)
 - JSON-LD metadata
-- Local schema
-- Machine index
+- Index metadata
-- Citations file
+- BibTeX citations

 Version: 1.0